OpenRTX/openrtx.github.io/compiling.md

 sudo apt install meson
 ```

-#### Additional requirements only for linux emulator
+#### Additional requirements only for Linux emulator

-When compiling the linux emulator version, the following additional packages are required:
+When compiling the Linux emulator version, the following additional packages are required:
 * SDL2 development package
 * Codec2 development package
 * `readline` package